danfuzz/samizdat/doc/parsing-in-samizdat.md

 specified.
 To do so, introduce it with `::`.
 This may be followed by any number of `;`-separated statements, ending with a standard immediate-yield `<>` expression.
-In order to refer to the values that had matched, the items in question may be preceded by an assignment of the form `name =` (where `name` is an arbitrary identifier).
-Such an assignment has to occur before any other prefix (such as `&`).
+In order to refer to the values that have matched, the items in question may be preceded by an assignment of the form `name =` (where `name` is an arbitrary identifier).
+Such an assignment must occur before any other prefix (such as `&`).

 Note that, if the statements fail to yield a value, then the parse is considered to have failed.

 For example, the parser `{: "(" ex=expression ")" :: <> ex :}` will
-match any input that starts with an open parenthesis, followed by a match of the `expression` function (presumed to be another parser function), followed by a close parenthesis.
+match any input that starts with an open parenthesis, followed by a match of the `expression` function (presumed here to be another parser function), followed by a close parenthesis.
 The result of parsing will be the same as the result from the `expression` function.

 ### Matching one of multiple alternates